Let me help you banish those winter blues with this list of things to do in Devon in January 2026.

 Find out more and book your family’s places on The Soapbox Theatre’s website.

-Beauty and the Beast at Palace Theatre in Paignton – 12 January 2025
+Robin Hood at Palace Theatre in Paignton – 11 January 2025

 Find out more and book tickets.